 Con: This is probably the most blatant disregard for the principle foundation of Homoeopathy I have ever heard from a Homoeopath.
 NOTHING is more important in the selection of a remedy than the totality of symptoms, even etiology, which is at best, only a deciding factor. — A person

 So who is right?

 Regarding the importance of etiology, let me use an example which I think you will appreciate: A patient has suicidal depression.
 You spend two hours taking his case.
 You make note of his desires and aversions, the modalities, the concomitants, the aggravation time, etc. The most important question was never asked, “When did this depression start and what was going on in your life at that time?”

 Finally at the end, the patient blurts out, “It all started the day after the head injury.”
 The what?????
-You throw out two hours worth of notes and prescribe what?
+You throw your notes up in the air and prescribe ….?

 To quote Dr. Luc De Schepper in his Case Taking chapter in Hahnemann Revisited: